dkorolev/tmp-gh-action-pr-context/README.md

 This requires a custom Github token with special permissions, "Pull Requests" and "Discussions".

+The solution only works on pull requests created from within the same repo.
+When opening a PR from a fork, the token/secret from that fork is used, and, alas, it is not there.

 There are several pieces of ugliness to work through.
 The most notable ones are:

 * The "calling convention" of how the per-PR Github action is invoked is quite different between the "PR opened" trigger and the "new commit added to an existing PR" trigger.